 July 21, 1962 - The federal district court in Montgomery, Ala. rejected the Alabama legislature's plan to reapportion itself, ordering it instead to implement the court's plan.
 Although Alabama's Constitution of 1901 mandated reapportionment every ten years, the state's legislative districts had not been redrawn since 1901, with the result that less-populated districts came to dominate the legislature in violation of the principle of "one man/one vote."

-July 21, 1965 - With Secretary of Defense Robert McNamara back from a visit to Vietnam, President Lyndon B. Johnson began a weeklong series of conferences with his civilian and military advisers on Vietnam.
-He also met with private citizens that he trusted during this period.
-Johnson appeared to be considering all the options with an open mind, but it was clear that he was leaning toward providing more combat troops to bolster the faltering South Vietnamese government.
+July 21, 1965 - With Secretary of Defense Robert McNamara back from a visit to Vietnam, President Lyndon B. Johnson began a weeklong series of conferences on Vietnam with his civilian and military advisers and with private citizens that he trusted during this period.

 July 21, 1967 – National Baseball Hall of Fame first baseman Jimmie Foxx passed away in Miami, Fla. at the age of 59.
 During his career, he played for the Philadelphia Athletics, the Boston Red Sox, the Chicago Cubs and the Philadelphia Phillies.
 He was inducted into the Hall of Fame in 1951.